 More importantly we expect the ecosystem, delivering new and more capable private mobility, will expand to include IT providers such as Dell Technologies but also public cloud providers and even new Open-Source ecosystems focused on acceleration of the Open 5G ecosystem.

 Edge will become the new battleground for data management as data management becomes a new class of workload.
 The data management ecosystem needs an edge.
-The modern data management industry began its journey on public clouds processing and analysing non-real-time centralised data.
-As the digital transformation of the world accelerates, it has become clear that most of the data in the world will be created and acted on outside of centralised data centres.
-We expect that the entire data management ecosystem will become very active in developing and utilising edge IT capacity as the ingress and egress of their data pipelines but will also utilise edges to remotely process and digest data.
+The modern data management industry began its journey on public clouds processing and analyzing non-real-time centralized data.
+As the digital transformation of the world accelerates, it has become clear that most of the data in the world will be created and acted on outside of centralized data centers.
+We expect that the entire data management ecosystem will become very active in developing and utilizing edge IT capacity as the ingress and egress of their data pipelines but will also utilize edges to remotely process and digest data.

 As the data management ecosystem extends to the edge this will dramatically increase the number of edge workloads and overall edge demand.
 This correlates to our first prediction on edge platforms as we expect these data management edges to be modern software-defined offerings.
 Data management and the edge will increasingly converge and reinforce each other.
 IT infrastructure companies, like Dell Technologies, have the unique opportunity to provide the orchestration layer for edge and multi-cloud by delivering an edge data management strategy.